GeorgeWebDevCy/drousia-map/README.md

 - Route animation and elevation chart
 - Optional debug panel
 - **Offline map caching** (new in 2.6.0)
+- Upload a photo gallery for each location

 ## Installation
 1. Upload the plugin to your `/wp-content/plugins/` directory.